jebyrnes/new_multifunc_metric/multifunc_new.md

 Second, we have metrics of the Multivariate Diversity Interactions framework [@Dooley:2015em].
 This elegant framework allows us to tease apart the importance of correlations between functions and the contribution of different drivers to simultaneous change in those functions.
 It does not, however, provide a holistic metric of multifunctionality *per se*, much like the overlap approach before it [@Hector:2007gm] which is really a generalization of Sørenson overlap to provides key information on redundancy versus unique contributions of species.
 While we gain rich information about a system, we do not gain holistic interpretability.

 Last, we have the multiple threshold approach.
 This approach seeks to balance the goals of measuring the simultaneous performance of multiple ecosystem functions with the arbitrariness of choosing a threshold of relevance for those functions.
 We note that many who use it simply choose a single threshold, although present many in their appendicies [e.g., @Hensel:wd].
 This is a reasonable choice in order to understand a single set of observations.
 Further, for those who do look at all thresholds, the results are, frankly, difficult to interpret as the quantities they yeild are non-obvious in their links to the concept of multifunctionality.
 The approach yields rich information about multifunctionality *sensu stricto*, but in so doing, becomes unweildy for most if not all who choose to use it.
 Related, more recent efforts have sought to use dimensionality-reducing techniques which has yielded metrics that while useful lack interpretable meaning [@Meyer:2017gj].

+# FABIAN ONE PARAGRAPH ON SPATIAL AND ITS NASCENT BEGINNINGS

 How can we solve this?
 What is a good metric of multifunctionality that yields the information we need in a proper holistic fashion such that we might even ultimately link it back to theory?